benashford/jresp/README.md

 ## TODO

-1. Move connection pool to JRESP layer.
-2. Implement class-of-commands at the JRESP layer - e.g. normal, blocking, pub-sub (may not be possible without taking care of each particular command), etc.
+1. Database selection/authentication (probably needs to be at the JRESP layer, because of the connection pool).
-3. Performance testing.
+2. Performance testing.
-4. Redis clustering.
+3. Redis clustering.
-5. Create a full Java client (optional).
+4. Create a full Java client (optional).
-6. Tests regarding dropped connections.
+5. Tests regarding dropped connections.

 ## Licence